Robert Cormier (colonist)

-Robert Cormier (1610 – 1712) was a ship's carpenter who typified the French colonizer of Acadia.
+Robert Cormier (c.
+1610 – 1712) was a ship's carpenter who typified the French colonizer of Acadia.

 From the Old World to the New

 Robert Cormier was born in the Poitou region of France.
 About 1634, he married Marie Peraude (Perreau) at La Rochelle.
 They had two sons, Thomas born in 1636 and Jean in 1643.
 Like most migrants from France to New France and Acadia, Robert arrived as part of an employment contract for a term of three years.
 These contracts were different in nature from the indentured servant contracts used in the English colonies.
 Robert's contract in translation reads as follows: